Pomax/Claude-VS-Code-Extension-patches/README.md

 Tell your LLM to read through `patch-instructions.md` and then perform the steps as instructed.

+### How many tokens will that cost me?

+If that's your concern, why the hell are you paying Anthropic instead of DeepSeek?

 ## What got improved:

 ### 1. rip out the stupid "whimsy terms while thinking" bullshit.